agisga/agisga.github.io/_posts/2016-7-23-categorical_data_glm_in_ruby.md

 glm_adoption = Statsample::GLM::Regression.new formula, train_data, :logistic, epsilon: 1e-2
 ```

-Finally, we use the obtained GLM to compute predictions on test data (the test data didn't require much preprocessing, apart from the imputation of a couple missing age values):
+Finally, we use the obtained GLM to compute predictions on test data (the test data didn't require much preprocessing, apart from the imputation of a couple missing age values)[^1]:

 ```ruby
 test_data = Daru::DataFrame.from_csv 'animal_shelter_test_processed.csv'